IBM-Cloud/docs/services/mobilepush/c_tag_basednotifications.md

 # Enabling tag-based notifications
 {: #tag_based_notifications}
-Last updated: 29 August 2016
+Last updated: 17 September 2016
 {: .last-updated}

 Tag-based notification messages are targeted to all devices that are subscribed to a particular tag.